“Woman’s at best a contradiction still.”

 Explore More About Alexander Pope

-If you’re interested in learning more about Alexander Pope and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Alexander Pope and his impact on history, here are some recommended resources:

 - The Big Book of Alexander Pope Quotes